erickarbe/gccastatamic/content/collections/pages/need-to-know.md

     content:
       -
         type: text
-        text: 'Located in the former Brandon Textile Mill in the Village of West Greenville, Greenville Center for Creative Arts has something for everyone!'
+        text: 'Located in the former Brandon Textile Mill at 101 Abney Street in the Village of West Greenville, Greenville Center for Creative Arts has something for everyone!'
   -
     type: paragraph
     content: